streamnative/function-mesh-website/docs/connectors/run-connector.md

 1. Define a sink connector named `sink-sample` by using a YAML file and save the YAML file `sink-sample.yaml`.

-    This example shows how to publish a `elastic-search` sink to Function Mesh by using a docker image.
+    This example shows how to publish an `elastic-search` sink to Function Mesh by using a docker image.

     ```yaml
     apiVersion: compute.functionmesh.io/v1alpha1